Gender pay gap report

 Declaration

 The gender pay gap is defined as the difference in the average pay between men and women, regardless of the nature of their work.
-This is different from an equal pay comparison, which would involve direct comparison of two people or groups of people carrying out the same, similar or equivalent work.
+This is different from an equal pay comparison, which would involve a direct comparison of two people or groups of people carrying out the same, similar, or equivalent work.

 The gender pay gap legislation introduced in April 2017, requires that UK employers with 250 employees or more on the snapshot date (5th April) publish data about their gender pay gap.
-In the above report, we have shared the gender pay gap data for the relevant pay period of April 2022 and bonuses in the 12 months to 5th April 2022.
+In the above report, we have shared the gender pay gap data for the relevant pay period of April 2023 and bonuses in the 12 months to 5th April 2023.

 At CHASE we take gender pay seriously and are committed to making steps to ensuring equal opportunities through a balanced recruitment strategy, proactive personal development and flexible working.